WSAV NOW Weather: Why were early November 2021 tides so high?

 Why We Have High & Low Tides

-Tides are the regular rise and fall of water levels along the coast and are essentially very long-period waves that move though the ocean due to the gravitational pull of the moon and sun.
-This wave originates in the ocean and then move toward the shoreline and causes the level to go increase and then to decrease.
+Tides are the regular rise and fall of water levels along the coast and are essentially very long-period waves that move through the ocean due to the gravitational pull of the moon and sun.
+This wave originates in the ocean and then moves toward the shoreline and causes the level to go increase and then decrease.

 Gravity is one of the major forces that work to create tides.
 The moon and the sun’s mass work to pull on the surface of the ocean.
-Since the moon is much closer to the earth than the sun, the gravitational force of it is much greater than the sun.
-The sun’s effects on generating tides is about half of what the moon generates.
+Since the moon is much closer to the earth than the sun, its gravitational force is much greater than the sun.
+The sun’s effects on generating tides are about half of what the moon generates.

 Spring Tides